rust-stuco/lectures/week2/ownership_p1.md

 }
 ```

-* String literals are stored in a read-only section of the executable
+* String literals are stored in a read-only section of the program binary
   * In other words, these strings literals are known at _compile-time_